badlydrawnrob/python-playground/building-with-fast-api/README.md

 ## Learning method

 > **It's safe to say I'm not comfortable with backend and servers**, so I want my experience and pleasant and **simple as possible**.
 SQLite is reasonably simple to use.
+Be very mindful of what you need to understand: **is this something I can outsource?**

+Remember that sometimes it's enough to know that it's working code that works.
+A high-level view of what the code does is helpful, otherwise you can view it as a
+"black box" that has an input and an output.
+Ask yourself "do I really need to understand this in detail" before diving down any rabbit holes.

+Some other things to consider are:

 1. Copilot and ChatGPT (it works!)
     - Coding in the [age of Ai](https://github.com/badlydrawnrob/anki/issues/92)